 To make this rice I always use canned coconut milk because it’s the easiest way for me to get it.
 In Colombia they actually grate fresh coconuts to get the milk out of them but in all honesty, using canned coconut milk works just as well and it tastes the same, no matter what other people tell you.
 So, don’t feel bad if you end up using the canned stuff like I do.
 Just one word of caution, try not to use Asian coconut milk because I have noticed that those cans come with a thick layer of coconut on top that doesn’t work well for making this rice.
 Stick with Latin brands like Goya, which have more liquid and are easier to work with.

 Another piece of advice I have is just to be patient while making this rice because making the titoté takes a little bit of time, but you will see that it’s totally worth making.

-1. Pour coconut milk into a large pan and bring to a boil on high heat.
-Once it is boiling, reduce the heat to medium low and cook, stirring frequently, until the liquid dissolves and the coconut solids turn a caramel color.
+- Pour coconut milk into a large pan and bring to a boil over high heat.
+Once it is boiling reduce the heat to medium low and cook stirring frequently until the liquid dissolves and the coconut solids turn a caramel color.
 This can take up to 40-45 minutes.

-3. Add the water and the cola and bring to a boil on medium heat until most of the liquid evaporates.
+- Add the water and the cola and bring to a boil over medium heat until most of the liquid evaporates.
 Then, cover and cook on low for about 15-20 minutes or until the rice is cooked through.
 Serve immediately.